charlielobster/CUDA_NekRS/README.md

 ### Install CUDA Drivers (if not Present) and CUDA Toolkit

-If you are unsure if you need a CUDA Driver or you just want to know what Driver and CUDA Version you have, type:
+If you are unsure if you need a CUDA Driver or you just want to know what Driver and CUDA Version you have, type this in a terminal:

     nvidia-smi